LeBron James’ Son Goes Viral for Social Media Slip-Up

 LeBron James Makes His Own Headlines

 The Lakers and LeBron James defeated the Denver Nuggets in Game 1 of the Western Conference Finals on Friday.
-James knew he was going to be in headlines following his postgame interview where talked about the MVP voting.
-James garnered just 16 first place votes as Bucks star Giannis Antetokounmpo collected his second consecutive MVP.
+James knew he was going to be in headlines following his postgame interview in which he talked about the MVP voting.
+James garnered just 16 first-place votes as Bucks star Giannis Antetokounmpo collected his second consecutive MVP.

 “I’m fine.
 Don’t get it twisted.
 I’m going back to my room perfectly fine.
 We’re up 1-0 in the Western Conference Finals,” James added.
 “I was pissed off earlier when I saw it, but I’m absolutely great now.
 Going back to my room to drink some wine and sleep very well tonight.
 So let’s not get it twisted.
 I’m great.”